ae-foster/badapted/README.md

 Building your own _Bayesian adaptive_ design generator is not necessarily going to be quick.
 We recommend that you look at the example in the darc toolbox (https://github.com/drbenvincent/darc_toolbox) to get an idea what is going on.

-However, it is much easier to create your own custom _heuristic_ adaptive design generator is much easier.
+However, it is much easier to create your own custom _heuristic_ adaptive design generator.
 Again, we suggest looking at examples from the darc toolbox (https://github.com/drbenvincent/darc_toolbox).

 Nevertheless, the information below is an attempt to outline the core requirements of this class...
 You must provide a class which deals with designs that inherits from `DesignGeneratorABC`.
 You must provide a single method `get_next_design()`.